marklister/basen/README.md

 #BaseN

+Scala for Cryptography I on Coursera //google

 A simple (initially 5 classes) library for working with Hex / Decimal / Binary data in the Scala REPL or in a program.

 Crypto primitives can be applied to Hex / Decimal / Binary data.

-The library was developed to complete Dan Boneh's Crypto I course on Coursera.
+The library was developed to complete Dan Boneh's Cryptography I course on Coursera.

 Provided under the Apache 2 Licence.
 Please don't add exercise specific code if you use it for the same purpose.